joyxu/lava-deployment-tool-for-linaro-ubuntu/doc/deployment-tool.rst

    are not affected by this step.

 3) Upgrades require network access.
-If you are behind a firewall or a corporate http proxy you may experience failures.
+If you are behind a firewall or a corporate HTTP proxy you may experience failures.
 Please note that the upgrade process does not install components without first downloading all of the required pieces so in case of a network failure your current installation should not be affected.
 While typically only HTTP and HTTPS protocols are